Node:Symbols, Next:Mappings, Previous:Numbers, Up:Top

 A symbol is a atomic identifier.

-It is denoted with a '
+It is denoted with a ' followed by a word.

-For example, 'foo
+For example, 'foo is a symbol.

 You can create symbol at runtime from a string.

-has the value "abc"
+If s has the value "abc",

-then '$s
+then '$s evalues to 'abc.

 A package system as in Common Lisp has been largely implemented, but isn't really used yet.